optimism-java/dispute-explorer/README.md

 }
 ```

-If you get information like this, it means our deploy it`s success.
+If you get information like this, it means our deployment it`s success.